 Reading Guide and History Resources

-We invite to you view a recording of our Talk About It Tuesday Webinar, Owning Our History with Eyes on the Future, as a starting point to examining and exploring Alpha Delta Pi History.
+We invite members to view a recording of our Talk About It Tuesday Webinar, Owning Our History with Eyes on the Future, as a starting point to examining and exploring Alpha Delta Pi History.

 Meet the Diversity and Inclusion Committee

 The Diversity and Inclusion Committee is comprised of alumnae volunteers and collegiate members who drive the vision and initiatives of Alpha Delta Pi as they relate to identity and equity for the sorority.
 Their roles include developing resources, facilitating educational experiences, advising sorority leadership, and supporting chapters.

 Vision: To encourage a membership that represents and supports a diverse population by celebrating our common values and appreciating the differences we each bring to create a sisterhood that is a welcoming space for all members.

 This committee is comprised of members representing a variety of both invisible and visible identities, professions, and lived experiences.
 This committee is appointed each biennium with the current committee serving through 2023.
 If you have questions, please contact email@example.com.